Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP)

 Organizations that provide certifications in APA-recognized specialties and proficiencies may apply to be recognized by APA so that individuals with a certification from the organization can have that credential listed in the APA membership directory.

 Until recent years, recognition of specialties in professional psychology was done on a de facto basis.
-The APA thereby established CRSPPP as its organizational agent to implement the recognition of specialties and proficiencies in Professional Psychology.
+APA thereby established CRSPPP as its organizational agent to implement the recognition of specialties and proficiencies in professional psychology.

-These procedures describe the process by which the American Psychological Association (APA) and CRSPPP will consider petitions for initial and renewed recognition of specialties and proficiencies in professional psychology.
+These procedures describe the process by which APA and CRSPPP will consider petitions for initial and renewed recognition of specialties and proficiencies in professional psychology.

 Recognized Specialties and Proficiencies